playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 The forms module is also available in `PlayImport` as `javaForms`, which can be used with `libraryDependencies += javaForms` in your `build.sbt`.

 > **Note:** If you are not using forms, you can remove the forms dependency by using the `PlayMinimalJava` sbt plugin instead of `PlayJava`.
-This also allows you to remove several transitive dependencies only used by the forms module, including several Spring modules and the Hibernate validator.
+This also allows you to remove transitive dependencies only used by the forms module, including Hibernate validator.

 ## Defining a form